Bentil-OkyereBoadu/amalisov-cuibono/README.md

 ## Next Steps
 ### To run the backend
-- Open a new terminal and run `cds watch`
+- In the root folder, open a new terminal and run `npm install`
+- Run `cds watch` to start the backend.
 - (in VS Code simply choose _**Terminal** > Run Task > cds watch_)
 - Start adding content, for example, a [db/schema.cds](db/schema.cds).

 ### To run the frontend
 - Open a new terminal and run `cd amalisov.cuibono`
+- Install node modules by running `npm install`
-- In the same terminal run `npm run start`
+- Run `npm run start`

 ## Learn More